 CMT’s growing list of scripted series join the network’s most diverse line-up to date including the unscripted hits “I Love Kellie Pickler” and “Dallas Cowboys Cheerleaders: Making The Team” that kickoff new season on Thursday, August 25 at 9pm ET/PT, Directors Guild Award winner “Steve Austin’s Broken Skull Challenge,” original documentaries and music events (including “CMT Music Awards,” “CMT Artists of the Year,” and the forthcoming “CMT Concert of the Summer.

 What do you think?
 Will you watch the second season of Still the King?
-Do you plan to check out the TV series premiere of Million Dollar Quartet?
+Do you plan to check out the TV series premiere of Sun Records?
 Let us know, below.